z-cub/DarkGlass/README.md

 DarkGlass will be designed to support interchangable graphics API's for rendering, with initial development targeting OpenGL and OpenGL-ES.
 With option to pivot to Vulkan early in development, and DirectX support being considered experimental in the initial phase.

-# Building & Usage

-Please see the Building.md file for build instructions.